R3mc01978/KnabAssignment/Answers to technical questions.md

 aprox.
 3.5 hours
 I would add pipeline behaviours or abstractions to handle cross-cutting concerns such as exceptions handling, logging etc.
-I would add validation (input) using FluentValidations Obviously more unittests :P
+I would add validation (input) using FluentValidations Refactor the cryptoservice and inject a client to encapsulate all http requests so the cryptoservice is only responsible for processing the result to entities.
+Obviously more unittests :P

 2. What was the most useful feature that was added to the latest version of your language of choice?